Pranavi-Kayapati/Cortica-Assignment/README.md

 ## Description

-This is a responsive e-commerce application built with React, Redux, and Chakra UI.
+This is a responsive FlavorFeast application built with React, Redux, and Chakra UI.
 It features product listings, cart management, and a smooth user experience with responsive design.
 Users can add items to the cart, and view their cart with a detailed summary.

 ## Deployed links
 -**Frontend :** https://cortica-assignment.vercel.app/